Sustainable gardening: Sustainable Sites Initiative

-PROCESSES

 Principles

 Enhancement of ecosystem services is encouraged throughout the life of any site by providing clear design, construction and management criteria.
 Sustainability requires that environmental, social and economic demands are integrated.
 Guidelines supplement existing green building guidelines and include metrics (benchmarks, audits, criteria, indexes etc.) that give some measure of sustainability (a rating system) by clarifying what is sustainable or not sustainable or, more likely, what is more or less sustainable.

 Impacts of a site can be assessed and measured over any spatio-temporal scale.
 Impacts of a site may be direct by having direct measurable impacts on biodiversity and ecology at the site itself, or indirect when impacts occur away from the site.

 Site principles

 The following are some site principles for sustainable gardening: